There are many things you can do to help your business website rank in Google.

 But first, I’ll start by explaining the different ways in which you can be on the first page of Google.

-Having a Google My Business listing gets you into the local listings.
-To improve your chances of being in the local pack of the 3 visible listings shown towards the top of the page, you can optimise your listing by taking advantage of its additional features.
+You need a Google My Business listing.
+To improve your chances of being in the local pack of the 3/4 businesses shown towards the top of the page, you can optimise your listing by taking advantage of its additional features.

 Set up your Google My Business listing